-When: Wednesday, March 8, 2017 (show @ 8pm)
+When: Wednesday, Oct 11, 2017 (show @ 8pm)

 Where: The Needle Vinyl Tavern (10524 Jasper Avenue)

-Tickets — on sale now at YegLive.ca
+Tickets: on sale NOW at YegLive.ca

 $20 in advance